yard

 Most neem products for home gardens allow use up to day of harvest, as long as you wash produce well.
 Always confirm the exact preharvest interval on your specific bottle and follow that over any generic advice.

-On soft crops like strawberry beds or lettuce you may notice a mild bitter or garlicky residue if you spray right before picking.
+On soft crops like strawberry beds, you may notice a mild bitter or garlicky residue if you spray right before picking.
+Lettuce can show the same issue, especially when leaves are harvested young.
 Spraying at least 3 days before harvest usually avoids off flavors.

-Root crops such as carrot rows or beet greens benefit from neem mainly for leaf pests, since the chemical does not move deeply into the edible root when used as a foliar spray.
+Root crops such as carrot rows mainly need neem for leaf pests.
+Beet greens follow the same pattern because the chemical does not move deeply into the edible root when used as a foliar spray.

-For fruit trees like peach trees or lemon trees, start treatments right as leaves emerge in spring and repeat through the season when you see mites, scale crawlers, or aphid clusters.
+For fruit trees like peach trees, start treatments right as leaves emerge in spring and repeat through the season when you see mites, scale crawlers, or aphid clusters.
+Lemon trees can follow that same rhythm.

 Never exceed the label rate or shorten the listed interval for edible crops, even if pests look bad.